 our organized admissions process.
 I won't be able to look at any

-materials that you send me directly.
+that you send me directly.
 So please, put that good proactive

 energy into your official application.
 I take admissions very

 seriously and I will read your official application very closely once I

 receive it through our admissions process.
 There is no reason to

 email me before you apply and no advantage to doing so.
 Unfortunately,

 I typically do not have time to read or reply to individual emails